nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-To access the API server of that cluster as well, you
+To access the API server of that cluster, you
-need to get the `kubeconfig` file for it.
-To retrieve the file, you
-pull it from the Kubernetes Secret, and decode the Base64
+need to retrieve the `kubeconfig` file by pulling it from the Kubernetes Secret and decode the Base64
 encoding[^getcapikubeconfig]:

 ```bash